-See below the entire the entire 10 event schedule @ MCCLA!
+See below entire schedule of all events at MCCLA!

 Mission Cultural Center for Latino Arts

 VIP: “Siempre Vivirás en Mi Corazón” Exhibit Preview, Dinner, & Concert.

 Preview of our Dia de los Muertos exhibit and opportunity to speak directly with the artists.